narzaut/proxy-handle-hijack-PoC/README.md

-# Handle Proxy
+# Proxy Handle Hijack Demonstration

-Read arbitrary process memory without ever opening a handle to the target.
+Read arbitrary process memory from user-mode without ever opening a handle to the target.

 ## The problem

-Opening `PROCESS_VM_READ` to another process triggers `ObRegisterCallbacks` — registered by anti-cheats, EDRs, and the kernel itself.
-This is the primary detection surface for memory-reading tools.
+Opening `PROCESS_VM_READ` to another process triggers `ObRegisterCallbacks` — a kernel-level notification mechanism used by security software to monitor handle creation.
+This is the primary detection surface for cross-process memory access.

 ## The solution